top of page

 From a Parent of an Autistic Child

-ONE: We need access to Autism-Appropriate support services
+We need access to Autism-Appropriate support services

 A meme about advocating